In

 The fourth row starts with my now favorite weather application.

-Meteogram is a graphical presentation of the development of temperature, rainfall etc. detailed for the next two days and spanning the coming week.
+Meteogram is a graphical presentation of temperature, rainfall, etc., detailed for the next two days and spanning the coming week.
 The following icon marked

-Wetter contains my collection of nearly all of these weather applications I accumulated with time when I used to look up the best weather forecast available.
-In
+Wetter, contains my collection of nearly all of these weather applications I accumulated when I used to look up the best weather forecast available.

 Google Drive and

-Microsoft Sky Drive services too.
-I have not yet made up my mind on the possible use and even usefulness of these various cloud services hoping that
+Microsoft Sky Drive services.
+I am still deciding the possible use and usefulness of these various cloud services hoping that

-ReaddleDocs will eventually help to spark my ideas on this matter.
+ReaddleDocs will eventually help spark my ideas on this matter.

 Bluetooth on/off again is one of those applications Apple does not like.
 Without getting astray in the submenus of